joegreene/Spring-2014-CS-Lab--SI-/Week 15/review.md

 I tried to make it have a similar format to the midterm exam (assuming the final will be of the same format).

 I'm not sure if it will be on the final, but it would be a good idea to review the past midterm and the terminology from that section.
-Everyone said that was the toughest section of the midterm exam, and it wouldn't surprise me if Professor Tian questions similar to those on the final exam.
+Everyone said that was the toughest section of the midterm exam, and it wouldn't surprise me if Professor Tian has questions similar to those (or reused them) on the final exam.

 ### Extra Challenges
 If you finish and feel comfortable about all the review work, take a look at the functions page (either [here](functions.md) or navigate through